 We have historically had significant revenues from China, operate significant manufacturing facilities in China, and manufacture and source equipment and components from China.
 As a result, we are exposed to increased risk in the event of economic slowdowns, changes in the policies of the Chinese government, political unrest, unstable economic conditions, or other developments in China or in U.S.-China relations that are adverse to trade, including enactment of protectionist legislation or trade or currency restrictions.
-Policies of the Chinese government to target slower economic growth to avoid inflation, may negatively affect our business in China if customers are unable to expand capacity or obtain financing for expansion or improvement projects.
+Policies of the Chinese government to target slower economic growth to avoid inflation may negatively affect our business in China if customers are unable to expand capacity or obtain financing for expansion or improvement projects.
 Our bookings activity from China tends to be more variable than in other geographic regions, as the China pulp and paper industry historically has experienced, and in the future may experience, periods of significant capacity expansion to meet demand followed by a period of stagnant activity while overcapacity is absorbed.
 These cycles result in periods of significant bookings activity for our capital products and increased revenues followed by a significant decrease in bookings or potential delays in shipments and order placements by our customers as they attempt to balance supply and demand.
 As a consequence, our bookings and revenues in China tend to be uneven and difficult to predict.
-Paper companies in China are scheduled to bring online significant capacity additions through the first half of 2012; however, this capacity growth has been uneven and the larger paper producers have recently announced delays in new capacity start-ups in reaction to softer market conditions.
-In general, as significant capacity additions come online, paper producers have often deferred and could in the future defer further investments until the market absorbs the new production.
-This could negatively affect our bookings and revenue activity in China.
+Paper companies in China have brought and are scheduled to bring online significant capacity additions; however, this capacity growth has been uneven and the larger paper producers have delayed, and may in the future delay, additional new capacity start-ups in reaction to softer market conditions.
+In general, as significant capacity additions come online and the economic growth rate slows, paper producers have deferred and could in the future defer further investments or the delivery of previously-ordered equipment until the market absorbs the new production.
+This has negatively af

-In addition, orders from customers in China, particularly for large stock-preparation systems that have been tailored to a customer's specific requirements, have credit risks higher than we generally incur elsewhere, and some orders are subject to the receipt of financing approvals from the Chinese government.
-For this reason, we do not record signed contracts from customers in China for large stock-preparation systems as orders until we receive the down payments for such contracts.
+In addition, orders from customers in China, particularly for large stock-preparation systems that have been tailored to a customer's specific requirements, have credit risks higher than we generally incur elsewhere, and some orders are subject to the receipt of financing approvals from the Chinese government or can be impacted by the availability of credit and more restrictive monetary policies.
+For this reason, we generally do not record signed contracts from customers in China for large stock-preparation systems as orders until we receive the down payments for such contracts.
 The timing of the receipt of these orders and the down payments are uncertain and there is no assurance that we will be able to recognize revenue on these contracts.
 Delays in the receipt of payments and letters of credit affect when revenues can be recognized on these contracts, making it difficult to accurately forecast our future financial performance.
 We may experience a loss if a contract is cancelled prior to the receipt of a down payment in the event we commence engineering or other work associated with the contract.
 We currently have a larger inventory than usual awaiting shipment to customers.
 We could have excess and obsolete inventory if contracts are cancelled and we cannot re-sell the equipment.
 In addition, we may experience a loss if the contract is cancelled, or the customer does not fulfill its obligations under the contract, prior to the receipt of a letter of credit or final payments covering the remaining balance of the contract.
 In those instances in which a letter of credit is required, it may represent 80% or more of the total order.